-Part 1.3 Heat losses from tank sides Q̇M (sides)
+A3.
+Heat losses from the sides of the tank Q̇M (sides)

-Part 1.4 Heat losses from liquid surface Q̇M (surface)
+A4.
+Heat losses from the liquid surface Q̇M (surface)

 In operating conditions, the liquid and tank (A1 and A2, page 2.9.6) are already up to operating temperature, so the heating components = 0.

 In operating conditions, the heat losses from the liquid and tank (A3 and A4) will be greater.
 This is because of the greater difference between the liquid and tank temperatures and the surroundings.

 Immersing the article in the liquid is clearly the objective of the process, so this heat load must be calculated and added to the running load heat losses.